jonkemp/gulp-useref/README.md

 </html>
 ```

+See [useref](https://github.com/jonkemp/useref) for more information.

 ## API

 ### useref(options [, transformStream1 [, transformStream2 [, ... ]]])

 Returns a stream with the asset replaced resulting HTML files as well as the concatenated asset files from the build blocks inside the HTML.
-Supports all options from [useref](https://github.com/digisfera/useref).
+Supports all options from [useref](https://github.com/jonkemp/useref).

 ### Transform Streams